British Weihaiwei: British rule in Weihaiwei

 The War Office were responsible for the territory as it was envisaged that it would become a naval base similar to British Hong Kong.
 As such, the first Commissioners of Weihaiwei were appointed from the British Army and based themselves in Liu-kung Island.
 At the beginning of the lease, the territory was administered by a Senior Naval Officer of the Royal Navy, Sir Edward Hobart Seymour.
 However a survey led by the Royal Engineers deemed that Weihaiwei was unsuitable for a major naval base or trading port.
 In 1899, administration was transferred to a military and civil commissioner, firstly Arthur Dorward (1899–1901), then John Dodson Daintree (1901–1902), appointed by the War Office in London.
 The territorial garrison consisted of 200 British troops and a specially constituted Weihaiwei Regiment, officially the 1st Chinese Regiment, with British officers.
 In 1901, it was decided that this base should not be fortified and administration was transferred from the War Office to the Colonial Office which allowed for civilians to be appointed as the Commissioner.

 In 1909, the then Governor of Hong Kong, Sir Frederick Lugard, proposed that Britain return Weihaiwei to Chinese rule in return for perpetual rule of the New Territories of Hong Kong which had also been leased in 1898.
 This proposal was never adopted.

 Weihaiwei was not developed in the way that Hong Kong and other British colonies in the region were.
 This was because Shantung Province, of which Weihaiwei was part, was inside Germany's (and after World War I, Japan's) sphere of influence.
 It was normal practice for British colonies to be administered under the provisions of the British Settlements Act 1887.
 However, Weihaiwei was actually administered under the Foreign Jurisdiction Act 1890 which was the law which granted extraterritorial powers over British subjects in China and other countries in which Britain had extraterritorial rights.
 The reason for this was that as a leased territory, subject to rendition at any time, it was not considered appropriate to treat Weihaiwei as if it was a full colony.

 In exchange for recognizing British Weihaiwei, Germany demanded and received assurance from Britain through Arthur Balfour that Britain would recognize a German sphere in Shantung and not build a railway from Weihaiwei into the interior of Shantung province.

 The nickname British sailors gave to this port was "Way High"; it was also referred to as Port Edward in English.

-During British rule, residences, hospital, churches, tea houses, sports grounds, post offices, and a naval cemetery were constructed.
+During British rule, residences, hospitals, churches, tea houses, sports grounds, post offices, and a naval cemetery were constructed.